ballerina-attic/securing-restful-services-with-basic-auth/README.md

     updateOrder(endpoint client, http:Request req, string orderId) {
         json updatedOrder = check req.getJsonPayload();

-        // Find the order that needs to be updated and retrieve in JSON format. json existingOrder = ordersMap[orderId];
+        // Find the order that needs to be updated and retrieve it in JSON format. json existingOrder = ordersMap[orderId];

         // Updating existing order with the attributes of the updated order.